AlHeamer/alt-alliance/README.md

 go build
 ```
 You may want to modify how go builds alt-alliance.
-For example to remove DWARF debugging info `-w`, GO symbols `-s`, and build machine paths `-trimpath`, you would want to run `go build -trimpath=$PWD -ldflags "-s -w"`
+For example to remove DWARF debugging info `-w`, GO symbols `-s`, and build machine paths `-trimpath`, you would want to run `go build -gcflags -trimpath=$PWD -ldflags "-s -w"`

 ## TODO
 * Track corp taxes, fees, and payments